mathieudelehaye/SeleniumWebCrawler/README.md

 # SeleniumWebCrawler

-Automatically browse a website with Selenium WebDriver and extract data to a DB
+The goal is to automatically browse a website with Selenium WebDriver and extract data to a DB.